-Suppose you’d like to discover how to design a cover accordingly to the genre and why it’s essential to have a properly designed book cover; check my article HERE.
+If you’d like to discover how to design a cover according to the genre and why it’s essential to have a properly designed book cover, check my article HERE.
 That article also talks about the Sci-fi Book Covers, so you also explore the best-designed examples from that genre.

 What Romance Book Cover Designs Have In Common?

-Considering that the primary readers of romantic books are women, the designers usually use color tones popular to these demographics.
+Considering that the primary readers of romantic books are women, the designers usually use color tones popular with these demographics.

-The typical elements found on the covers are twirly shaped, which are created with circular lines and are perceived as feminine.
+The typical elements found on the covers are twirly shaped, created with circular lines, and perceived as feminine.
 The popular feature is the artistic depiction of the love story’s main characters.

 This article will focus mainly on the illustrated book covers.
-Covers designed with illustrations are packed with details and have a more artistic touch applied to them, unlike their photo counterparts.
+Covers designed with illustrations are packed with details and have a more artistic touch, unlike their photo counterparts.

 Furthermore, artists usually make illustrations with vivid color schemes that make them more eye-catching, which increases the probability that a reader will take it from the bookshelf.

-Not all illustrative style covers are designed in the same way as you will discover here.
-Some are created with a watercolor style, and others took a pencil-like approach.
+Not all illustrative style covers are designed the same way as you will discover here.
+Some are created with a watercolor style, and others take a pencil-like approach.